smuslin/Challenge-1/README.md

 The LC™ platform is a sophisticated technology ecosystem developed and refined by LendingClub over more than a decade.
 This platform incorporates a variety of components, including microservices, database technologies, cloud computing technologies, web-based software-as-a-service, and mobile software technologies.
 The LC™ platform is particularly noteworthy for its ability to connect investors and lenders with individuals seeking loans, such as personal or medical loans.
 It streamlines the borrowing process for individuals while helping lenders find suitable borrowers that match their preferred level of credit risk.
 Additionally, individuals have the option to access LendingClub's website, which is powered by the LC platform.
 Through this platform, users can apply for loans, explore loan options and interest rates, and manage their loan payments.
 Users can also make use of LC-enabled services to monitor their credit scores and receive financial health assessments.
 For investors, the platform offers opportunities for investment and access to loan performance data that aids in making informed investment decisions.
-It's important to mention that the LC™ platform incorporates patented technology, which may include innovations covered by one or more of the following patents: U.S. Patent No. 10,613,738, U.S. Patent No. 10,628,242, U.S. Patent No. 10,705,712, U.S. Patent No. 10,606,636, U.S. Patent No. 10,613,894, U.S. Patent No. 10,467,127, U.S. Patent No. 10,437,689, U.S. Patent No. 10,042,879, and U.S. Patent No. 10,114,857.
+It's important to mention that the LC™ platform incorporates patented technology, which may include innovations covered by one or more of the following patents: U.S. Patent No. 10,613,738, U.S. Patent No. 10,628,242, U.S. Patent No. 10,705,712, U.S. Patent No. 10,606,636, U.S. Patent No. 10,613,894, U.S. Patent No. 10,467,127, U.S. Patent No. 10,437,689, U.S. Patent No. 10,042,879, and U.S. Patent No. 10,114,857. [^3]
 ## Landscape

 * What domain of the financial industry is the company in?
   LendingClub operates in the domain of online banking specifically the peer-to-peer lending and online lending space.

 * What have been the major trends and innovations of this domain over the last 5–10 years?
   First and foremost a major trend in P2P and all of Fintech in general has to be Icreased trust in online marketplace.
 With the rise of e-commerce and online marketplaces, people have become more comfortable making financial transactions online.
 This has helped to increase trust in P2P lending platforms. •Easier access to credit: P2P lending platforms have found ways to make it easier for borrowers to access credit, particularly those who may not qualify for a loan from a traditional bank. •	Regulatory Changes: Regulatory bodies have implemented rules and regulations to ensure consumer protection and transparency in the industry adding to the trust that consumers have.
-Additionally - •	Diversification of Loan Products: Numerous Online lending platforms have expanded their offerings beyond personal loans to include products like small business loans and student loans, Lending club has done this. •	Advanced Underwriting: The use of advanced data analytics and machine learning has improved underwriting processes, enabling more accurate risk assessment. •Institutional Participation: An increasing number of institutional investors, such as hedge funds and asset managers, have become active participants in the peer-to-peer lending space. •	Securitization: Other platforms have explored the idea securitization of loans, packaging them into tradable securities where people can buy and sell loan securities just like stocks and other commodities traded.
+Additionally - •	Diversification of Loan Products: Numerous Online lending platforms have expanded their offerings beyond personal loans to include products like small business loans and student loans, Lending club has done this. •	Advanced Underwriting: The use of advanced data analytics and machine learning has improved underwriting processes, enabling more accurate risk assessment. •Institutional Participation: An increasing number of institutional investors, such as hedge funds and asset managers, have become active participants in the peer-to-peer lending space. •	Securitization: Other platforms have explored the idea securitization of loans, packaging them into tradable securities where people can buy and sell loan securities just like stocks and other commodities traded.[^4]

 * What are the other major companies in this domain?
   Other major companies in this domain include: